Grate-Oracle-Lewot/GrateCrystal/README.md

   - 150 entries: 1 Master Ball
   - 200 entries: 5 Sacred Ashes
   - 250 entries: 99 Nuggets
+- Pokérus can now only be initially contracted from wild Unown found specifically in the Ruins of Alph, but with a 1/256 chance instead of 3/65536
 - A few Pokémon have been reverted to their beta designs, a few have palette changes to reflect their type changes (see below), some shiny palettes changed for various reasons, and Butterfree and Venomoth have had their sprites swapped
 - Some tileset additions: pink trees at Cherrygrove, autumn trees around the Tin Tower, palm trees on beaches, the unused mine cart graphics in some caves—and more!
 - Jessie and James now make several appearances throughout the game (inspiration for how to colorize their Pokémon Yellow battle sprite taken from Polished Crystal)